ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/02-data-storage/01-storage-classes/_index.md

 `N node(s) had no available volume zone`

 - Losing data by accidentally removing a volume:
-`reclaimPolicy: Retain` will guarantee the volume is not deleted when a claim no longer exist.
+`reclaimPolicy: Retain` will guarantee the volume is not deleted when a claim no longer exists.